 As a translator specializing in marketing, I started using the concept of storytelling a few years ago, rather by coincidence than by conscious decision.
 I came across an app that goes by the name of Medium.com.
 It makes it easy to spread an idea, a story, a thought.
 While I run several blogs, I thought Medium would be a great way to reach a more diversified audience.
 And so I published my first story there, and I quickly became aware of the power of storytelling.

-Of course we can use our own blogs to tell stories.
+Of course, we can use our own blogs to tell stories.
 Even notes on our Facebook pages can be used to publish stories.
-It really doesn’t matter where we publish them; it’s more about that we can use stories to market our services.
+It really doesn’t matter where we publish them as long as we are aware that we can publish them to market our services.

 9 reasons to tell stories